 Generating 137kW of power, the mini is by no mean fast.
 This is evident in its 0-100k/h time being a little over 7 seconds.
 Although due to the nature of an electric motor, 0-60k/h time is just a little under 4 seconds.
 This should be enough for most everyday commuters to zip around the city traffic effortlessly.

 Depending on how the car is driven, you can travel up to 230km on a single charge.
 When you’re out and about, you can take advantage of the CSS socket that supports DC rapid charging at up to 50kW which charges the SE from 0 – 80% in just 35 minutes.
-Once home, a full charge on a type 2-7kW charger will take approximately 3.5 hours.
+Once home, a full charge on a type 2-7kW Mini charging station will take approximately 3.5 hours.